Improve Your Writing with Macros

 Assign coloured labels to files in Scrivener

-This handy Scrivener cheat sheet will get you started.
+This handy sheet will get you started.

 While Scrivener has track changes and comments features, it isn’t my favourite tool for editing my writing.
 As a professional editor, I know that there are ways to automate editing tasks, which helps with efficiency, but more importantly, helps me to catch errors I’d otherwise miss.